Australian airExpress

 Australian airExpress was a logistics company based in Melbourne, Australia.
 It operated freight-only services within Australia using aircraft operated by Express Freighters Australia (a subsidiary of Qantas), National Jet Systems and Pel-Air; and a fleet of land vehicles.
 Its main base was Melbourne Airport.
-Australian airExpress was absorbed into Qantas Freight during February 2013.
+Australian airExpress was absorbed into Qantas Freight in February 2013.

 History

-Australian airExpress was established in early 1992 as a domestic air freight company with the ability of pick-up and delivery services using both vans and trucks.
+Australian airExpress (AaE) was established as a domestic air freight company with the ability of pick-up and delivery services using both vans and trucks.
 AaE started operations on 1 August 1992.
-It was established as a joint venture between Australia's largest airline Qantas (50%), and government-owned postal provider Australia Post (50%) as a main competitor to the then Ansett Australia.
+It was established as a 50:50 joint venture between Qantas and Australia Post to compete with Ansett Australia.
 AaE operated more than 50 nightly inter-capital freighter services.
 AaE used freight capacity on Qantas domestic flights and also dedicated cargo services operated on its behalf by several different companies, principally using Boeing 727 aircraft.
-Australian airExpress began the phasing out of the 727s in September 2006 and they were replaced by specially converted Boeing 737 aircraft that were formerly part of the Qantas fleet, operated by Qantas subsidiary Express Freighters Australia.
+Australian airExpress began the phasing out of the 727s in September 2006 and they were replaced by converted Boeing 737s that were formerly part of the Qantas fleet, operated by Qantas subsidiary Express Freighters Australia.
 The first Boeing 737 entered service on 24 October 2006.
-On 2 October 2012, Qantas announced it would acquire Australia Post's 50% interest in AaE, in return for Australia Post acquiring Qantas' 50% interest in Star Track Express.
+On 2 October 2012, Qantas acquired Australia Post's 50% shareholding in AaE, with Australia Post in turn acquiring Qantas's 50% stake in StarTrack.

-Australian airExpress was absorbed into Qantas Freight during February 2013.
-As a result, its own website ceased to exist but some of its operations are still continuing as the air division of Star Track Express.
+Australian airExpress was absorbed into Qantas Freight in February 2013.